 One of the first startups to join the ProVeg Incubator, ClearMeat is India’s first cultured-meat company.
 Founded in 2018, ClearMeat focuses on developing minced-chicken products.
 The startup claims to have already achieved price parity with animal-based products and, in early 2021, announced that it has filed a patent for its proprietary technology.

-Founded in 2017, BioTech Foods is a Spanish cultured-meat company.
+Founded in Spain in 2017, BioTech Foods develops cultured-meat.
 The company is currently leading a €5.2 million project funded by the Spanish government to investigate the health benefits of cultured meat.

 Biotech has also been awarded a €2.7 million grant under the EU’s Horizon 2020 R&D funding framework for its cultured research programme Meat4all.
 The purpose of the programme is to advance cultured-meat-production technology and improve market acceptance.
 It also focuses on conducting safety-assessment tests in order to improve industrialisation and commercialisation.

 Founded in 2019, Peace of Meat focuses on the production of cultured animal fat.
-This can be used to improve the taste, texture, and nutritional value of cultured and plant-based products.
+The company uses this to improve the taste, texture, and nutritional value of cultured and plant-based products.
 The need for this specialisation lies in the fact that fat plays a key role in the experience of eating animal-based meat.

-Although cellular agriculture shows very promising possibilities, many challenges still need to be addressed before products can be taken to market.
+Although cellular agriculture shows very promising possibilities, there are many challenges that we still need to address before products can go to market.
 The most pressing challenges include research, regulation, and consumer acceptance.

-- More publicly-funded, open-source research is required to address technical challenges such as growth mediums, cell lines, and consumer safety.
+More publicly-funded, open-source research to address technical challenges such as growth mediums, cell lines, and consumer safety.

-- Further elaboration of the regulatory framework for cellular-agriculture products is needed in order to create a supportive environment for producers and consumers.
+Further elaboration of the regulatory framework for cellular-agriculture products in order to create a supportive environment for producers and consumers.

-- More widespread information is needed to pave the way for the fair and objective reception of cultured products.
+More widespread information to pave the way for the fair and objective reception of cultured products.